mathiasverbeke0/Statistics_in_R/README.md

 |Drug X|45|55|
 |Drug Y|19|89|

-H0: The two variables are independent.
+H0: The two variables are independent.<br>
 H1: The two variables are not independent.

 ### Implementation in R